turingschool/career-development-curriculum/module_one/feedback_i.md

 	* To be effective:
 		* Be clear the standards or expectations to evaluate against
 		* Aligns expectations and informs decision making

+**Slide #13:**

 #### Examples - which type of feedback is this?
+**Note to Facilitator #1:** You can either cold call on students in the whole group or have them discuss the examples in pairs and then give responses.
+In each example, there could be triggers; ask the students, "If you received this feedback, how would you feel?
+What assumptions are being made here?"

 * "I admire how you jumped into discussing our Git workflow.
 I was feeling lost about that, and you helped me understand it more because you took the time to explain what you were doing."

 * "I would have liked to hear your ideas more.
 It seemed like you were hesitant to share them with me and questioned yourself a lot.
 I think the initial brainstorming phase would be a good time to share your ideas so that you can test them out or spend time explaining them in a lower stakes environment."